fbarranco/eventVision-evbench/README.md

 Some additional information is available at: http://atcproyectos.ugr.es/realtimeasoc/protected/evbench.html

+## Example ##

+Please, take a look at reconstructFlow.m for an example that shows in a general way the main functionalities of the repository.
+The code uses some data and matfiles that are already available in the repository (./DATA).
+Anyway, more sequences and ground-truth can be found in the project site.
+The example file reconstructFlow also includes some comments to understand how the matfiles with the depth and the DAVIS, RGB-D sensor, and PTU calibration parameters have been computed.
+Note that, all the parameters should be re-computed with a  new configuration.

 Please report problems, bugs, or suggestions to fbarranco_at_ugr_dot_es (Replace _at_ by @ and _dot_ by .).